danluu/post-mortems/README.md

 [BrowserStack](https://www.browserstack.com/attack-and-downtime-on-9-November).
 An old prototype machine with the [Shellshock](https://en.wikipedia.org/wiki/Shellshock_(software_bug)) vulnerability still active had secret keys on it which ultimately led to a security breach of the Production system.

+[Buildkite](https://building.buildkite.com/outage-post-mortem-for-august-23rd-82b619a3679b).
+Database capacity downgrade in an attempt to minimise AWS spend resulted in lack of capacity to support Buildkite customers at peak, leading to cascading collapse of dependent servers.

 [CCP Games](http://community.eveonline.com/news/dev-blogs/behind-the-scenes-of-a-long-eve-online-downtime/).
 A problematic logging channel caused cluster nodes dying off during the cluster start sequence after rolling out a new game patch.

 [CircleCI](https://circleci.statuspage.io/incidents/hr0mm9xmm3x6).
 A GitHub outage and recovery caused an unexpectedly large incoming load.
 For reasons that aren't specified, a large load causes CircleCI's queue system to slow down, in this case to handling one transaction per minute.